On Friday 7 August a group of over 30 volunteers began planting the banks of Cass Bay Stream as part of the Whaka-Ora Healthy Harbour Catchment Plan.

 Whaka-Ora Healthy Harbour vision

-The Whaka-Ora Healthy Harbour Advisory Group comprises representatives from Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu, Lyttleton Port Company, Christchurch City Council and Environment Canterbury.
+The Whaka-Ora Healthy Harbour Advisory Group comprises representatives from Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu, Lyttelton Port Company, Christchurch City Council and Environment Canterbury.

 The group’s plan is to help restore the ecological and cultural health of Whakaraupō/Lyttelton Harbour, bringing greater biodiversity to the area and helping to reduce sedimentation in the harbour.